David Slinger, MBA

 Meet Our Boards of Directors

 Gaudenzia’s Boards of Directors bring passion, expertise, and strong community partnerships to our organization.
-With their council, we are proud to operate with accountability and transparency, providing evidence-based, person-centered treatment for SUD while always keeping the long-term success of our clients front-of-mind.
+With their council, we are proud to operate with accountability and transparency, providing evidence-based treatment programs for substance use disorders while ensuring accountability and transparency in our operations.

 Gaudenzia, Inc Board of Directors